Neural-Systems-Lab/lab-website/research/index.md

 - Brain co-processors: This project utilizes artificial intelligence to adaptively deliver stimulation and compute control signals as a function of the brain's ongoing neural activity and external sensory signals.
 - Naturalistic BCIs: This project uses deep learning methods to improve decoding of brain signals in naturalistic settings.
 - Decoding pain and mood: This project seeks to identify neural biomarkers for pain and mood.
-- Modeling electrical stimulation: This project models the effects of therapeutic electrical stimulation.
+- Modeling electrical stimulation: This project models the effects of therapeutic electrical stimulation using AI and machine learning techniques, and uses these models for developing brain co-processors.

 {% endcapture %}

-{% include feature.html image="images/bci.png" link="projects" flip=true style="bare" text=text %}
+{% include feature.html image="images/research/bci.png" link="projects" flip=true style="bare" text=text %}